john-dev/cloudhost/README.md

 - Set chmod 775 for data/
 - Add a new user "user" using: php includes/add_user.php user password after you setup your system!!
   - leave password empty to use an existing cloudapp account
-    - be sure you set CLOUDAPP_AUTHSERVER (config.php) to http://my.cl.ly
+  - - be sure you set CLOUDAPP_AUTHSERVER (config.php) to http://my.cl.ly when you dont provide a password
 - Done.

 #Note: